hackerone4crawl/hackerone4crawl.github.io/_pages/about.md

   image: /assets/images/about.png
 ---

-# Welcome to this blog.
+# Welcome to this awesome ethical hacking blog.

 If you are here, this means that you are either a student who wants to start a career in information security industry, or a developer who wants to secure the code you write, or a bug bounty hunter who struggles to find its way to bugs, or a penetration tester who is always hungry to discover, learn and share ideas in the wonderful land of ethical hacking.